RODBC implements odbc database connectivity with compliant

 defining a row uniquely.
 (This is returned by

-sqlColumns(..., special=TRUE)
+sqlColumns(..., special=TRUE)).

-, and sqlPrimaryKeys
+sqlColumns, sqlTables, and sqlPrimaryKeys return

 information as data frames.
 Note that the column names contain